hartzler/crow/README.md

 A budding rich media chat client for xmpp/muc.

-###project layout
+### Project Layout

-* chromeless/ - submodule for the chromeless fork
+* Rakefile - the rake build file
+* build/ - where the xul app gets assembled, can be removed anytime
-* modules/ - custom chromeless javascript modules
+* lib - 3rd party libs
+* lib/css
+* lib/javascript
+* resources/ - for dist and other fun
-* src/ - the chromeless application
+* src/ - the source
 * src/haml - the haml files that will be html
 * src/coffee - the coffee script files that will be javascript
 * src/scss - the scss files that will be stylesheets
-* resources/ - for the xulrunner package
+* src/xul - the xul application
-# build/ - where the chromeless app gets assembled, can be removed anytime

-when cloning, you will need to

-`git submodule init && git submodule update`

 To run Crow,